 5. Distant regions include the Kuiper Belt and Oort Cloud, home to icy bodies.

-Evaluate response directly — it is now a plain Python string, not a message object:
+Notice that we now print response directly, with no .content.
+Let's evaluate response to confirm it is a plain Python string, not a message object:

 response